-Households may include members who are not seeking assistance and may not be included in the household count.
-A live in aide or attendant is not considered part of the Household for purposes of b.
-Describe any exceptions to the above policies: NA
+^{}Households may include members who are not seeking assistance and may not be included in the household count.
+A live in aide or attendant is not considered part of the Household for purposes of determining Household income, but is considered for a benefit based on the size of the Household.